 2.9.
-We require Network Licensee to work collaboratively to develop this website into a Learning Portal so that the following content is available, as a minimum, from 1 October 2013:
+We require Network Licensees to work collaboratively to develop and maintain a Learning Portal so that the following content is available:

-• A link to the Screening Submission and Full Submission Pro-formas published on Ofgem's website;
+- A link to the Screening Submission and Full Submission Pro-formas published on Ofgem's website; - The six monthly Project Progress Reports (PPR) for each NIC Project;

-- The six monthly Project Progress Reports (PPR) for each NIC Project; - Links to the Customer Engagement Plan for each NIC Project, if applicable;11 - The Close Down Report for each Project (once a Project has finished).
+- Links to the Customer Engagement Plan for each NIC Project, if applicable;11 - The Close Down Report for each Project (once a Project has finished).

 2.10.
-Network Licensee must ensure the latest PPR has been published, all previous PPRs are accessible and links published on the portal are up to date at all times.
+Network Licensees must ensure the latest PPR has been published, all previous PPRs are accessible and links published on the portal are up to date at all times.